nikolaosnikolov/pacmen-factory/README.md

 ## Future changes I would do
 For this projects there was a specific thing to do, so this one has been done.
 What I mean is that the project was to make PacMen move and that got real.
 So, I would improve something in the future if I had a better idea.
 ## Lisence
-Project free to use.
-No ready template was used in order to complete this project.
+MIT lisence.
 PacMen images were found on the Internet and were given to me.